-Between 2004 and 2008, 588 bottlenose dolphins stranded along the Atlantic coast between Florida and Maryland that could potentially be assigned to the Southern Migratory stock (Table 3; Northeast Regional Marine Mammal Stranding Network; Southeast Regional Marine Mammal Stranding Network; NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 21 September 2009 and 18 November 2009).
+During 2007-2011, 533 bottlenose dolphins stranded along the Atlantic coast between Florida and Virginia that could potentially be assigned to the Southern Migratory Stock (Table 3; Northeast Regional Marine Mammal Stranding Network; Southeast Regional Marine Mammal Stranding Network; NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 13 September 2012 (SER) and 9 November 2012 (NER)).
+It was not possible to determine whether or not there was evidence of human interaction (HI) for 348 of these strandings, and for 89 it was determined there was no evidence of HI.
+The remaining 96 showed evidence of HI, of which 79 (82%) were fisheries interactions (Table 3).
+It should be recognized that evidence of HI does not indicate cause of death, but rather only that there was evidence of interaction with a fishery (e.g., line marks, net marks) or evidence of a boat strike, gunshot wound, mutilation, etc., at some point.

 The assignment of animals to a particular stock is impossible in some seasons and regions.
-During spring and summer months in North Carolina, Virginia and Maryland, the stock overlaps with the Northern Migratory, Northern North Carolina Estuarine System and the Southern North Carolina Estuarine System stocks.
-During fall and winter months, the stock overlaps with the Southern North Carolina Estuarine System stock, the South Carolina/Georgia Coastal stock, and the Northern Florida Coastal stock.
-Therefore, the counts below include an unknown number of animals from these other stocks.
+During spring and summer months in North Carolina, Virginia and Maryland, the stock overlaps with the Northern Migratory Coastal, Northern North Carolina Estuarine System and the Southern North Carolina Estuarine System Stocks.
+During fall and winter months, the stock overlaps with the Southern North Carolina Estuarine System Stock, the South Carolina/Georgia Coastal Stock, and the Northern Florida Coastal Stock.
+Therefore, the counts below include an unknown number of animals from these other stocks, and some of the strandings below were also included in the counts for these other stocks.
 In addition, stranded carcasses are not routinely identified to either the offshore or coastal morphotype of bottlenose dolphin, therefore it is possible that some of the reported strandings were of the offshore form.
-In most cases, it was not possible to determine if a human interaction had occurred due to the decomposition state of the stranded animal.
-However, in cases where a determination could be made, the incidence of evidence of fisheries interactions was high, particularly in Virginia and North Carolina where the percentages of stranded animals with evidence of fisheries interaction were 61% and 44% respectively when a determination could be made.
-It should be recognized that evidence of human interaction does not indicate cause of death, but rather only that there was evidence of interaction with a fishery (e.g., line marks, net marks) or evidence of a boat strike, gunshot wound, mutilation, etc., at some point in the animal's life.
-Evidence of fishery interaction is by far the most common type of human interaction reported.

 Table 3.
-Strandings of bottlenose dolphins from North Carolina to New York that can possibly be assigned to the Southern Migratory stock.
+Strandings of bottlenose dolphins from Virginia to Florida that can possibly be assigned to the Southern Migratory Stock.
 Assignments to stock were based upon the understanding of the seasonal movements of this stock.
-However, in waters of North Carolina, Virginia and Maryland there is likely overlap with other stocks during particular times of year.
+However, in waters of North Carolina and Virginia there is likely overlap with other stocks during particular times of year.
 HI = Evidence of Human Interaction, CBD = Cannot Be Determined whether an HI occurred or not.
-NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 21 September 2009 and 18 November 2009.
+NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 13 September 2012 (SER) and 9 November 2012 (NER).